Family tree: Irene Wilkins ancestors

 Charles’ father was Charles W. Wilkins, born in Bexley Kent in 1842 – he became a brick maker and labourer, living in Duke’s Head Yard, close to the local pub.
-His wife was Jane Sim Shepherd of Crayford, Kent; her middle name derived from her father who was a baker – for some reason William Sim never married her mother Anne Shepherd, though his name appeared on Jane’s birth certificate.
+His wife was Jane Sim Shepherd of Crayford, Kent; her middle name derived from her father who was a baker – for some reason William Sim never married her mother Ann(e) Shepherd, though his name appeared on Jane’s birth certificate, signed with a cross by Ann.
 Jane was only 36 when she died of cancer.

-Anne Shepherd was born in 1818 in Crayford Kent.
-She probably died young, as there is no sign of her after 1841.
+Ann Shepherd was born in 1818 in Crayford Kent.
 Her two girls lived with her father, James Edward Shepherd, who was born in 1783 in Mitcham in Surrey.
 He was a print works labourer, but this obviously did not bring in enough money to keep the family into old age, because he is recorded as almsman in 1861, dependent on charity for their keep.
 His wife Elizabeth was from Devon and their granddaughter Jane was their housekeeper in Crayford before her marriage to Charles.

 The 1841 census shows James Shepherd’s household in Crayford village with 23-year-old Ann, next door but one from John Thomson the baker.
 Living with him, presumably as a baker’s apprentice, was William Syme (at the bottom of this census form).